After nearly 11 years, I’ve finally decided to pull the plug on Usenet archive: Groupsrv.com.

 Keyboard buffer! – control characters, such as "delete" or "backspace" which correct typing mistakes by deleting the character at the end of the buffer.
 In half-duplex

-Typographical error! – A typographical error (often shortened to typo) is a mistake made in the typing process (such as spelling, misuse of tense or leaving out a word)
+Typographical error! – is a mistake made in the typing process (such as a spelling mistake) of printed material.
+Historically, this referred to mistakes in manual type-setting

 Monospaced font! – letters more unambiguous in situations like password entry boxes where typing mistakes are unacceptable.
 Monospaced fonts are also used in terminal emulation